YSO Online Signup

 20. What happens if I can’t remember my username or password?

-A. Just click on the "Yarnell School Student Login" button from the homepage on our website or the “Have An Account” button on the Yarnell School signup page: http://www.yarnellschool.com/onlineschool.aspx
+A. Just click on the "Yarnell School Student Login" button from the homepage on our website, then on the “Have An Account” button on the Yarnell School signup page: http://www.yarnellschool.com/onlineschool.aspx

 B. Once the login window pops up where it asks you for your username and password, click on the “forgot your password” button at the bottom